kongenfloat/Blog/README.md

 - Contains the different pages that index.php can include.

-# /all.php - Displays all blog post in database (Default).
+# /all.php - Displays all blog post in database.

-# /create.php - Displays a form for creating a blog post.
+# /create.php - Displays a form for creating a blog post (Default).

 # /edit.php - Displays a form were the inputs values equal the corresponding blog post.